My Repeat C-Section Experience

 • Peace of mind and feeling like I made the best decision for myself and my family.

-No one is more of a woman for having a "natural" birth.
+No one is more of a woman for having an unmedicated birth.
 Pain does not qualify us for motherhood.
+And believe me, c-sections are not painless.
+Recovery is brutal and takes forever.

 ReplyDelete